-his section of WebFoodCulture is about the most traditional cold cuts and cheeses from Italy and all over the world.
-The following articles include not just preparation methods, but also fascinating stories and interesting facts.
-They also provide precious indications on the historic restaurants and producers of these delicacies, giving the opportunity to taste their authentic flavor.
+This section of WebFoodCulture is about the most typical and traditional cold cuts and cheeses from Italy and all over the world.
+The following articles include their fascinating origins, useful information and interesting facts.
+They also provide indications on the historic restaurants and producers of these delicacies, giving the opportunity to taste their authentic flavor.

 IN THIS SECTION:

-Tre most traditional cold cuts and cheeses from Italy and all over the world.
+The most typical and traditional cold cuts and cheeses from Italy and all over the world.
 The historic producers to savor their authentic taste.